Due to COVID-19, HCA’s lobby is closed. Learn more about your customer service options.

 On this page

-To enroll in benefits (starting October 1), visit SEBB My Account.
+Eligible school employees can enroll in benefits using SEBB My Account.
 When you log into SEBB My Account, you will be asked to create a Secure Access Washington account for security purposes.
 If you need help with signing up, watch the SEBB My Account training videos, read the User Guide, or ask your payroll or benefits office for assistance.

 If you do not have access to a computer or internet access, ask your payroll or benefits office for a 2020 School Employee Enrollment form and any additional required forms.
-Your payroll or benefits office must receive your 2020 School Employee Enrollment form with benefit elections no later than November 15.
+Your payroll or benefits office must receive your 2020 School Employee Enrollment form with benefit elections no later than 31 days of becoming eligible.

 If you are eligible for SEBB benefits, you may enroll eligible dependents when you enroll yourself.
 You must provide proof of your dependents’ eligibility within the SEBB Program's enrollment timelines before we can enroll them under your coverage.
 If you do not enroll dependents when you first enroll, you will only be eligible to add them during the next annual open enrollment unless you have a special open enrollment event that allows the change.

 If your employer determines that you are eligible, you are required to enroll.
 However, you may waive your enrollment in SEBB medical if you are enrolled in other employer-based group medical, a TRICARE plan, or Medicare.
 (If you waive, your dependents will not be enrolled.)

-If you are eligible but do not enroll or waive your enrollment in SEBB medical during the first annual open enrollment, you will be enrolled by default as a single subscriber in UMP Achieve 1 (for medical), Uniform Dental Plan, MetLife vision, basic life and accidental death and dismemberment (AD&D) insurance, and basic long-term disability insurance.
+If you are eligible but do not enroll or waive your enrollment in SEBB medical, you will be automatically enrolled as a single subscriber in UMP Achieve 1 (for medical), Uniform Dental Plan, MetLife vision, basic life and accidental death and dismemberment (AD&D) insurance, and basic long-term disability insurance.
 Your dependents will not be enrolled.
 You will be charged a monthly $33 premium for medical coverage as well as a $25-per-account monthly tobacco use premium surcharge.

-If you are enrolled by default, you cannot change plans or enroll your eligible dependents until the next annual open enrollment unless you have a special open enrollment event that allows the change.
+If you are automatically enrolled, you cannot change plans or enroll your eligible dependents until the next annual open enrollment unless you have a special open enrollment event that allows the change.